The Best uses for Sticky Notes and Psychedelics

 This time we are going to start by pointing your index finger at an empty chair.
 Imagine, as you point your finger you are going think like a judgemental and authoritarian asshole.
 Pretend you are in an acting class and you are arguing with a friend, lover or child.

 So, why do we do that, as humans I mean?
-What does that wagging and poking finger really mean?
+Just what does that wagging and poking index finger really mean?

 Do you ever do use your pointy finger of ‘this or that’ on yourself?
 I know I do, and it sucks when I don’t stop.